Book a call with a safari expert

 • We research and debate complicated conservation issues with an open mind.
 No matter how widely our opinions might differ, we respect each other and the discussion process;

 • We realise that those who care deeply about Africa’s people and biodiversity have to distance themselves from the hate spectrum and chaos of the public online space to focus their energy, money and skills on doing good.
-We feel the need to step away from the extremists howling at the moon and the software that promotes misleading ideology over fact and considered opinion.
+This often means stepping away from the extremists howling at the moon and the software that promotes misleading ideology over science and factual accuracy.

 Conservationists